 Cocktails not your thing?
 Then head to one of Brighton’s amazing pubs or bars to dissect your evening’s viewing over a pint.
 During the Brighton festival, many bars turn additional space into makeshift theatres for aspiring comedians, musicians and performers, so who knows where your night might lead you.
 Beyond last orders, there’s still a lot of living to be done with our Brighton nightlife guide.

 There are show stoppers and then there are show stoppers.
 If you’re looking to really make a night of it, be it to impress or celebrate, then the meal before or after can make or break.
-With our BRAVO Best Restaurant 2019 winners, your only worry might be the meal stealing centre stage (but that’s not really too much of a worry).
-For Nationally recognised restaurants, those with Michelin and AA awards check these superstars out too.
+With our BRAVO Best Restaurants in Brighton winners, your only worry might be the meal stealing centre stage (but that’s not really too much of a worry).
+For Nationally recognised restaurants, those with Michelin stars and AA awards check these superstars out too.